OpenNebula/docs/source/operation/host_cluster_management/numa.rst

 .. note:: If you want to use hugepages of a given size you need to allocate them first.
 This can be done either at boot time or dynamically.
 Also you may need need to mount the `hugetlbfs` filesystem.
 Please refer to your OS documentation to learn how to do this.

+You can also isolate some hypervisor CPUS from the NUMA scheduler.
+Isolated CPUs will not be used to pin any VM.
+The isolated CPUs are defined with the ``ISOLCPUS`` attribute, the attribute is a comma separated list of CPU IDs.
+For example ``ISOLCPUS="0,5"`` will isolated CPUs 0,5 and hence will not be used to pin any VM.

 A Complete Example
 ================================================================================